jpsm83/health/documentation/n8n/article_social_media.md

 - Message ≤ 63206 characters
 - Headline ≤ 100 characters
 - LinkDescription ≤ 300 characters
-- Hashtags: No strict limit but must follow limit of chars
+- Hashtags: UNIQUE hashtags only (NO duplicates within Facebook)
 - CallToAction ≤ 30 characters

 **X (TWITTER):**

 - Text ≤ 280 characters (for free accounts)
-- Hashtags: No strict limit but must follow limit of chars
+- Hashtags: UNIQUE hashtags only (NO duplicates within X/Twitter)

 **PINTEREST:**

 - Title ≤ 100 characters
 - Description ≤ 500 characters
-- Hashtags: No strict limit but must follow limit of chars
+- Hashtags: UNIQUE hashtags only (NO duplicates within Pinterest)
 - AltText ≤ 500 characters

 **THREADS:**

 - Text ≤ 500 characters
-- Hashtags: No strict limit but must follow limit of chars
+- Hashtags: UNIQUE hashtags only (NO duplicates within Threads)

 **TIKTOK:**

+- Title ≤ 90 characters
 - Caption ≤ 2200 characters
-- Hashtags: No strict limit but must follow limit of chars
+- Hashtags ≤ 5 UNIQUE hashtags only (NO duplicates within TikTok)

 **CRITICAL ENFORCEMENT RULES:**

 - **If ANY field exceeds its limit, you MUST rewrite that specific value to fit**
-- **Hashtags are part of the text and must be inclued and count for rules of max characters limit**
+- **Hashtags are part of the text and must be included and count for rules of max characters limit**
+- **CRITICAL: Hashtags must be UNIQUE within each platform - NO duplicate hashtags within the same social media platform**
+- **IMPORTANT: The same hashtag CAN appear across different platforms, but must NEVER repeat within the same platform**
 - **Count characters for every single field before outputting**
 - **NO EXCEPTIONS - every single text field must comply**
 - **Platform limits are NON-NEGOTIABLE and must be enforced with 100% accuracy**